Course Catalog » Course Listing for Data Science

 Capstone project requirement for students in the Masters in Health Data Science program.
 Students will write a first author paper researching a problem in health data science and analyzing data using appropriate data science methodology; present their work at a scientific conference; generate a portfolio of code, analyses and data products; and write a detailed report on the background methodology and technical issues that were considered as well as implemented for the submitted publication.

-223 Applied Data Science with Python (2 units) Winter
+223 Applied Data Science with Python (2 units) Spring

 Instructor(s): J. Kornak Prerequisite(s): Familiarity with programming concepts, including loops, variables, and functions.
 Ideally, hands-on experience writing and running scripts such as in: Python, R, Bash, or other programming languages.